Mandariini/sfml-example/README.md

 # sfml-example

-Simple project which uses makes shapes from a file and draws them on the screen.
+Simple project which creates shapes from a config file and draws them on the screen.